-I was 15 years old when I did my first chin-up.
-My gym teacher, better known as Conan the Barbarian, was a crazy bitch with wild and clotted hair that made all boys do chin-ups and dips that day.
-One could only wonder what has happened to her the night before.
+I did my first chin-up at 15.
+My gym teacher, better known as Conan the Barbarian, was a crazy bitch with wild clotted hair that made all boys chin and dip that day.
+One could only wonder what had happened to her the night before.

-I got one chin-up repetition with the help of all fibers in my body.
-It was so sluggish that somebody in the background said: “The Matrix”.
+I got one chin-up repetition with the help of every fiber in my body.
+It was so sluggish that somebody in the background said “The Matrix”.
 The guy was obviously referring to the slow motion scenes part of this occult movie that very few people can actually decode.
-It’s not a film about ninjas, that’s for sure.
+It’s not a film about ninjas… that’s for sure.

 “You have to learn to use your power,” said Conan to me.

 “Just pull, kid.
-Back in my day girls were five times stronger than you, chicken muscles,” said Conan and sent a mean look full of fury towards me and a group of students that were well known computer game addicts, talking non-stop about Diablo and other cybernetic pleasures and addictions.
+Back in my day, girls were five times stronger than you, chicken muscles,” said Conan and sent a mean look full of fury towards me and a group of students that were well-known computer game addicts talking non-stop about Diablo and other cybernetic pleasures.

 I don’t want to sound like a loser, but she expected a little too much from untrained individuals – 10 chin-ups without prior training.
 Who can do that?
 Very few people.
 That’s just ludicrous.

-Anyway, I would like to see Conan’s face now when I can do those easily.
-As with everything in life, you want things that you can’t have and when you have them, they don’t feel so special anymore.
-The value is somehow diminished due to the off timing.
-Oh, the irony.
+I would like to see Conan’s face now when I can do those numbers easily.
+(As always, you want things that you can’t have, and when you have them, they don’t feel so special anymore.
+The value is diminished due to the off timing.
+Oh, the irony.)

-Most people form their opinion on chin-ups and pull-ups from similar experiences and mainstream movies containing shallow muscle building scenes, which cause training disinformation that could last for multiple generations.
-To this day I see unaware propaganda victims in the gym doing behind the neck pull-ups and pull-downs.
+Most people form their opinion on chin-ups and pull-ups from similar experiences and mainstream movies containing shallow muscle building scenes which give birth to training disinformation that could last for multiple generations.
+To this day, I see propaganda victims in the gym doing behind the neck pull-ups and pull-downs.
 I wonder where they have seen this nonsense.

-We tend to put critical thinking aside and accept what entertainment sources are giving us as the ultimate truth and aspiration.
-With the right advertising and actors pull-ups and chin-ups can be made to appear as the best leg exercise too.
-After all, if you are short and the bar is high, you have to jump, right?
+We tend to put critical thinking aside while accepting notions provided by the entertainment sources.
+With the right advertisement, pull-ups and chin-ups can be made to appear as the best leg exercises too.
+After all, if you are short, and the bar is high, you have to jump, right?
 Sick logic is sick.

-Pull-ups are the opposite of the overhead press, and guess what?
+Pull-ups are the opposite of the overhead press.
+Guess, what?
 The overhead press is not a complete pushing exercise either.
-The pectoral muscles help very little, as seen in photos of old-time strongmen when the bench press was yet to conquer the hearts of the bros, and dips were not a priority.
-“How much do you bench and dip,” said no one ever before the chest revolution.
+The pectoral muscles help very little, as seen in the photos of old-time strongmen when the bench press was yet to conquer the hearts of the bros, and dips were not a priority.

-On the other hand, rows are essentially a reverse bench press, which technically works all major pushing muscle groups, except for the serratus anterior.
-That’s why if you have to choose between rows and pull-ups, it may be wiser to stick with rows.
-However, realistically you will never have to select only one, unless you are in a far than optimal situation such as prison, traveling…etc.
+On the other hand, rows are essentially a reverse bench press (a more complete pushing exercise).
+If you have to choose between rows and pull-ups, it may be wiser to stick with rows.
+However, realistically you will never have to select only one.

-People tend to attribute magic and sorcery to Gironda’s methods, but I never bought into it.
-I don’t think his approach is that groundbreaking.
-This exercise, however, is definitely a strong choice that will build serious back strength, except when it comes to the spinal muscles.
+People tend to attribute magic and sorcery to Gironda’s methods, but I never bought it.
+I don’t think that his approach is groundbreaking.
+This exercise, however, is definitely a strong choice that will build serious back strength.

 The sternum pull-up is a regular pull followed by a row.
 As you can probably guess already, it requires you to get your sternum as close as you can to the bar.
-In the best case scenario you are going to touch the bar, or respectively get to the level of your hands, if you are using gymnastic rings for your monkey adventures.
-The sternum chin-up works the upper back much more because the torso is more horizontal to the floor and the position resembles a high row.
+In the best case scenario, you are going to touch the bar, or respectively get to the level of your hands if you are using gymnastic rings for your monkey adventures.
+The sternum chin-up works the upper back intensely because the torso is more horizontal to the floor.
+The position resembles a high row.

 The problem with this variation is that it could be too hard for noobs.
-Unless you are already decent at pull-ups and rows, you won’t be able to do many reps.
-Therefore, I don’t consider this movement exactly beginner friendly.
-You need to be able to do at least 10-12 chin-ups/pull-ups and be decently strong on some rowing exercise too.
-Otherwise, you will be using way too much momentum and will look like Jay Cutler when he is trying to do pull-ups.
+Unless you are already good at pull-ups and rows, you won’t do many reps.
+Therefore, I don’t consider this movement beginner friendly.